 After the Norman Conquest, Burgh was used as a motte-and-bailey castle.
 The walls from the Roman fort enclosed the bailey, while the motte and a ditch were forged in the south-western corner.
 You can clearly see where the ditch has breached the south wall, but the mound has been flattened.

 From the car park, you can do the one-mile circular walk which will take you to see the ruins and offers some scenic views over Halvergate Marshes and Breydon Water.
 Berney Arms Mill, the tallest drainage mill in the country, can also be seen in the distance.
+Read more in our guide to the Burgh Castle circular walk.

 Get more information about visiting Burgh Castle here.